-Stanislavski acting technique is all about recalling the past event to the point, that it moves you.
+Stanislavski’s acting technique is all about recalling the past event to the point, that it moves you.
 Or sometimes it is even creating a new one just to bring out the emotion that you might have never experienced.
 The purpose of this technique is not to lose yourself in the scene (which an actor must never do).
 The moment you lose yourself, you move away from your part which is not asked of you as an actor.

-Emotion memory is whole wider subject that cannot be summed in one or two paragraphs, but for the purpose of information, it is only about arousing new feelings using your past experience or even creating new ones if required.
+Emotion memory is a whole wider subject that cannot be summed in one or two paragraphs, but for the purpose of information, it is only about arousing new feelings using your past experience or even creating new ones if required.

 One important point, it is completely different from sense memory.
 Sense memory deals with the five senses not with emotions.

 If you master all the above techniques, you will automatically on the path of giving a truthful performance.
-However, the only thing that would hold you back would be the faith.
+However, the only thing that would hold you back would be faith.
 Faith always hampers our sense of truth.

-If you have no faith that you are holding a cardboard sword, audience wouldn’t believe you are holding a real sword.
+If you have no faith that you are holding a cardboard sword, the audience wouldn’t believe you are holding a real sword.

-“As an actor you have to put life into all the imagined circumstances and action until your sense of truth is satisfied and create faith in what you are doing.”- Stanislavski.
+“As an actor, you have to put life into all the imagined circumstances and action until your sense of truth is satisfied and create faith in what you are doing.”- Stanislavski.

 Summary of Stanislavski acting techniques